tomohisa/dcb-events.github.io/docs/examples/unique-username.md

 ### Feature 2: Release usernames

-This example extends the previous one to show how a previously claimed username could be released when the corresponding account is suspended
+This example extends the previous one to show how a previously claimed username could be released when the corresponding account is closed

+!!! warning "Disclaimer"
+    It's most probably not a good idea to allow new users to take over the username of a closed account!
+    Part 4 introduces a potential remedy, on its own this is merely an oversimplified example.

 <script type="application/dcb+json">
 {